eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Domain
 ------
-*Domain* represents a logical abstraction in DDS protocol that divides the DDS network into partitions, making each *Domain* completely independent and unaware of others.
+*Domain* represents a logical abstraction in the DDS protocol that divides the DDS network into partitions, making each *Domain* completely independent and unaware of any others.
 This logical partition depends on the chosen discovery protocol.

-In case of using *Simple Discovery Protocol* (discovery protocol by default in Fast DDS) as the default discovery mechanism, the *Domain* will be represented by a number (domain ID), and every DDS entity in that *Domain* will discover the rest of entities deployed on the same *Domain*.
+In case of using *Simple Discovery Protocol* (discovery protocol by default in *Fast DDS*) as discovery mechanism, the *Domain* will be represented by a number (domain ID), and every DDS entity in that *Domain* will discover the rest of entities deployed on it.
-In case of using *Discovery Server* as discovery protocol, the partition will be made by the *Discovery Server* or *Discovery Servers Net* to which the monitor connects.
+In case of using *Discovery Server* as discovery protocol, the partition will be made by the *Discovery Server* or *Discovery Servers Net* the monitor connects to.
 Please refer to `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_ for more information about this feature.
-Each entity connected to a *Discovery Server* on the same network will know all other entities with which it needs to communicate.
+Each entity connected to a *Discovery Server* on the same network will know all other entities it needs to communicate with.

 This entity inside the monitor is related with the *DomainParticipants* that communicate under this same *Domain*, and the *Topics* created in this *Domain*.